saiganeshnaidu/Calculator-TDD/README.md

 # String Calculator – TDD Kata (Ruby on Rails)

-This is a test-driven implementation of the **String Calculator Kata** as part of a coding exercise, developed using Ruby and RSpec.
+This is a test-driven implementation of the **String Calculator Kata**, developed using Ruby and RSpec.
 ---

 ## Problem Statement